influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 The `group` function defines the column values that will appear in our table.

  To move the values into one column, the `pivot` function aligns the columns together.
 The `rowKey` function is the anchor for each point that hinges into a single row.
-In this query, every row is distinguished by several seconds. `columnKey`, once the other tables are going to be pinned on the table, will take `_value` to create a new column, and `valueColumn` populates that new columns.
+In this query, every row is distinguished by different timestamps. `columnKey`, once the other tables are going to be pinned on the table, will take `_field` to create a new column, and `valueColumn` populates that new columns.

  Given the query above, the output is as shown: